Home

 She carried a staff tipped with a floral decoration, suggestive prehaps of the fragrant aroma that exuded from her skin.

-Sacred Animals: Her beautiful big eyes led her to be linked with cows. lions
+Sacred Animals: Her beautiful big eyes led her to be linked with cows. lions are also associated with this Goddess.

 Sacred Plants: Apples of immortality, Gaia gave her a garden of these golden fruit as a wedding present.
 Priestesses called hesperides protected them.